pytroll/satpy/doc/source/overview.rst

 The size of these chunks can have a significant impact on the performance of satpy, so to achieve best performance it can be necessary to adjust it.

-Default chunk size used by Satpy can be configured in by using the following around your code:
+Default chunk size used by Satpy can be configured by using the following around your code:

 .. code-block:: python